Friday, October 8, 2021

 Granted, in 1927 the discriminatory selection of the 1890 census was changed to the 1920 census.
 However, you can see the dramatic drop in immigration due to these two acts in the historical stats.
 In 1910-1919, the number of people immigrating from Europe was 4,985,411, but in 1920-1929, there were only 2,560,340.
 By the 1930s, there were only 444,399 immigrants from Europe.
 The Golden Age of Immigration was over.

 The next major immigration changes came in the 1940s, when they actually allowed for more immigration due to the war.
-During the war, Mexican temporary agricultural workers were allowed in with the 1942 Bracero Agreement, and following the war, the War Brides Act (1945) accepted foreign wives and children of US soldiers into the country.
+During the war, Mexican temporary agricultural workers were allowed in with the 1942 Bracero Agreement (though immigration from Latin America was still relatively low at that time and did not significantly increase until the 1960s), and following the war, the War Brides Act (1945) accepted foreign wives and children of US soldiers into the country.
 Finally, the Displaced Persons Act of 1948 allowed for 200,000 people displaced from their homelands by Nazi persecution into the US, which actually doesn't seem like a huge number in comparison to the millions that were immigrating prior to 1921.

 In 1965, regulations shifted from the quota based system to one of united families.
 The 1965 Immigration and Nationality Act based admittance on immigrants relationship to a US citizen or lawful permanent resident family member or US employer.
 However, caps were placed on the total number of immigrants admitted each year in most family and employer based categories.
 Additionally, a limit of 120,000 was placed on the total number of permanent residents admitted from the Western Hemisphere.